-All of the potential payments and benefits payable by us to those of our executive officers in the event of various circumstances involving either a termination of employment or change in control are determined pursuant to the employment agreement with Mr. Popielec or the 2004 LTIP and 2014 LTIP.
+All potential payments and benefits payable by us to those of our executive officers in the event of various circumstances involving either a termination of employment or change in control are determined pursuant to the employment agreement with Mr. Popielec or the 2014 LTIP.
 The employment agreement with Mr. Popielec is summarized above under the heading "Employment Arrangements".
-On June 18, 2018, the Compensation and Management Committee unanimously approved a resolution for full vesting of all outstanding unvested stock options and other equity awards upon the occurrence of a "Change in Control" (as defined by the 2004 LTIP and 2014 LTIP).
+On June 18, 2018, the Compensation and Management Committee unanimously approved a resolution for full vesting of all outstanding unvested stock options and other equity awards upon the occurrence of a "Change in Control" (as defined by the 2014 LTIP).
 On October 18, 2018, the Compensation and Management Committee unanimously approved a modification to the retirement policy whereby an executive officer upon retirement and signing the Company's non-compete agreement and fully complying with the same will retain any and all unexpired stock options until the relevant option term has expired.